 Overall, the biggest surprise to me about mountain biking in Arizona is that the terrain allows access for all skill levels.

 While we were not officially on a mountain, it was challenging enough to make us put in an effort but still fairly easy in many places that allowed us to take in eight miles of scenery with ease.

 I'd like to thank Tempe Tourism for inviting me out to Arizona for the press trip!
-Check out Arizona Outback Adventure's trips by clicking here.
+As always, all opinions are my own.

 Looking for a hotel near Tempe?
-Check out the following on Booking.com:
+Check out some options like: